Sleep Apnea is the leading cause of daytime drowsiness among adults, according to data from the National Institute of Health USA.

 - Morning headaches

-Sleep apnea involves a temporary pause in breathing when sleeping and it can last for as little as two seconds to as much as 30 seconds.
-Also, the breathlessness can be for a couple of times or hundreds of times as you sleep.
-But, there are some natural remedies that you can use to deal with the condition, including:
+Sleep apnea involves a temporary pause in breathing when sleeping.
+It can last for as little as two seconds to as much as 30 seconds.

 #1 Adjust Sleep Position

-Sometimes changing your sleep position is all the remedy that you need to deal with apnea.
+Changing your sleep position is for some, all that is required if you are suffering sleep apnea symptoms.
 Sleeping on your back (which happens to be most people’s favorite) causes the tongue to fall back and the throat muscles to close up.

 This action, in turn, narrows the airways, and this is what triggers apnea.
-However, adjusting your slip position and sleeping on the side or your stomach reduces the likelihood of the airways blocking and hence preventing or reducing the probability of apnea.
+However, adjusting your position and sleeping on the side, or your stomach, reduces the likelihood of the airways blocking.
+As a result, the probability of apnea is greatly reduced.